mageplaza/magento-2-better-maintenance/README.md

 # Better Maintenance For Magento 2

+> **(Update) 2023-02-20**: This project will be marked as a paid item and no longer be maintained as free.
+For further updates and technical support, please follow [Magento 2 Better Maintenance](https://www.mageplaza.com/magento-2-better-maintenance/) for more information.
+We understand that this change might create inconvenience for our users.
+However, this is to ensure that the module will be updated with more useful features to support Magento 2 stores better.
+If you have any concerns or ideas about any features you would like to see, don’t hesitate to [contact us](https://www.mageplaza.com/support/) and leave a request.

-[Better Maintenance for Magento 2](https://www.mageplaza.com/magento-2-better-maintenance/) helps you notify customers that your site is currently under maintenance or upgradation, and prepare for upcoming products/ services.
+Better Maintenance helps you notify customers that your site is currently under maintenance or upgradation, and prepare for upcoming products/ services.
 Thanks to Better Maintenance module, store visitors are well informed about maintenance progress as well as the launch date with comfort.

 **IMPORTANT NOTE:** This version of Mageplaza Better Maintenance extension on Github is free as a contribution to the Magento community from Mageplaza.
 This package does not include the technical support.
 Should you need technical support for this extension, you will have to buy a license from Mageplaza.
 [Click here to buy](https://www.mageplaza.com/magento-2-better-maintenance/).